 In what ways can 5G transform healthcare?

-5G is changing healthcare by making remote monitoring better.
-It also improves telehealth with high-definition video and quick emergency responses.
-This is thanks to fast data sharing between hospitals and first responders.
+5G is changing healthcare by improving remote monitoring.
+It also improves telehealth with high-definition video and quick emergency responses, thanks to fast data sharing between hospitals and first responders.

 What are the educational implications of 5G?

-5G makes online learning better by offering more multimedia content.
-It also supports virtual classrooms with less delay.
-This helps students learn better and connects more people to the internet, even in rural areas.
+5G improves online learning by offering more multimedia content and supporting virtual classrooms with less delay.
+This helps students learn better and connects more people to the Internet, even in rural areas.

 How is transportation affected by 5G technology?